 Being a runner for most of my life, I’ve gotten plenty of experience exercising outside during all weather conditions.

-Today I’m sharing my tips and tricks for staying cool and getting those good summer workouts in, despite the hot conditions!
+Today I’m sharing my tips and tricks for staying cool while exercising in the heat.
+Here’s how to get those good summer workouts in, despite the hot conditions!

 1. Opt for morning or evening